Hospital Corpsman (HM) Navy Enlisted Rating

 Sailors in the HM community can expect 36-month sea tours followed by 36-month shore tours except for those with NEC's that are shore-intensive.
 Those with operational extensive NEC's can expect longer sea tour lengths.

 Women are assigned to most ships and field medical support units of the Fleet Marine Force (FMF).
-Women corpsmen are not assigned as SEALs, or RECON and other units of the FMF at this time.
+Women corpsmen are not assigned as SEALs, RECON, and other units of the FMF at this time.

 A-School Information and Requirements